 - Fresh Eating

 Features & Attributes

 Black Beauty Plum is smothered in stunning clusters of fragrant white flowers along the branches in early spring before the leaves.
-It has forest green foliage throughout the season.
+It has forest green deciduous foliage.
 The pointy leaves turn yellow in fall.
 The fruits are showy dark red drupes with powder blue overtones and which fade to black over time, which are carried in abundance from early to mid summer.

 This is a deciduous tree with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.
 This plant will require occasional maintenance and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 Aside from its primary use as an edible, Black Beauty Plum is sutiable for the following landscape applications;